Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 Is palmistry actually real?

-It is as real as any psychological framework you use to look at your own flaws.
-A 2024 Pew Research poll found that 41% of adults use astrology or palmistry for self-reflection.
+It is as real as any psychological framework you use to look at your own flaws — which is to say it is not scientifically validated, and we would rather say so than pretend otherwise.
 The magic is in the introspection, not the skin.
 It forces you to pay attention.

 The Final Verdict: Read Both Hands, Then Make Your Own Choices